arivolispark/blog/README.md

 Principle Component Analysis (PCA) is nothing but Identity decomposition.
 1. PCA is meant for dimension reduction.
-2. PCA is not meant for feature selection.
+2. PCA is not meant for Feature selection.

+Note:  If you are going to go the PCA route, then you dont have to do Feature selection.
+For example, if you are using Linear regression, then you typically dont do PCA.

 Eigen decomposition of vectors:
 Eigen values and Eigen vectors exist in 'complex' space.
 It exists only sometimes 'real' space.